OAuth & Public HTTPS Tunnels

 Limitations

-- TLS is handled entirely by the tunnel provider — the Kind cluster itself serves plain HTTP via ingress-nginx.
+- TLS is handled entirely by the tunnel provider — the Kind cluster itself serves plain HTTP via Traefik.